Revision Date: 06 May 2015

 The mentor firm provides time, resources, and expertise to teach, develop, and grow a new and developing protégé firm.

 The protégé firm acquires guidance from the mentor firm that will help it increase the potential for sustainable growth.

 Monthly meetings are attended by the mentor and protégé, with the sponsor attending quarterly.

 Section VI.
 The HUB Subcontracting Plan

-A HUB subcontracting plan shall be required to comply with the provisions of Chapter 111, Executive Administration Division, Subchapter B, Historically Underutilized Business Program, Section 1 TAC 111.14 related to the development of HUB subcontracting plans.
-The HUB Subcontracting Program helps achieve the annual HUB program goals by:
+A HUB Subcontracting Plan shall be required to comply with the provisions of Chapter 111, Executive Administration Division, Subchapter B, Historically Underutilized Business Program, Section 1 TAC 111.14 related to the development of HUB Subcontracting Plans.
+The HUB Subcontracting Plan helps achieve the annual HUB program goals by:

 Subcontracting directly with HUBs or indirectly through subcontracting opportunities in accordance with the applicable Texas government codes.

 Determining whether subcontracting opportunities are probable under a contract before soliciting bids, proposals, offers, or other applicable expressions of interest.